FaezehNasrabadi/CryptoBAP/README.md

-## Symbolic Parallel Composition for Verification of Multi-language Protocol Implementations
+## CryptoBAP: Symbolic Parallel Composition for Verification of Multi-language Protocol Implementations

 This repository contains the implementation of our framework.
 It incorporates a diverse set of features.
 Here is a brief overview of the repository's contents: